sourcegraph/about/handbook/product/licensing.md

 ## Plans

 Sourcegraph Enterprise offers three **plans**: Free, Team and Enterprise as defined in [pricing](https://about.sourcegraph.com/pricing/).
-The Free plan is the default plan, it does not require a license key to run.
+The Free plan is the default plan.
+It does not require a license key to run.

 Customers on the Team and Enterprise plan of Sourcegraph Enterprise are provided with a [license key](../ce/license_keys.md), usually by a customer engineer.
 When a prebuilt image is configured with a license key, the functionality covered under the customer's plan is enabled.